NagarajMurgod/Social-Media-App/README.md

 - **Comments & Likes**: Interaction with posts through likes and comments.
 - **Follow System**: Users can follow and unfollow other users.
 - **Notification system**: (Optional) Notifications for new likes, comments, or follows.
+- **Infinite Scrolling** : Infinite scrolling feature like Instagram and Facebook

 ## Tech Stack